uw-bionlp/CACER/README.md

 2. Calculating the demographics

 ## Dataset availability
-The dataset will be released after approval from the University of Washington (UW) Institutional Review Boards (IRBs).
+The dataset will be released after obtaining approval from the University of Washington (UW) Institutional Review Boards (IRBs).

 ## Format conversion
 1. Download the raw BRAT .ann file and store it under the folder dataset/BRAT